Reading time: 23 minutes

 - What is the highest good in life?

-- What should we ideally aim for in this life?
+- What should a person ideally aim for in their life?

 The Stoic philosophers held the answer to both questions is virtue — in thoughts, actions, and attitudes.